 Click here to read more about natural remedies by Jeanette for nasal allergies.

 FYI, you can get neti pots and irrigation systems, Neti Wash Plus, Xlear Nasal Wash, apple cider vinegar, and raw honey at any good health food store, however I buy all my health supplies on-line at a couple of discount sites.
-One of my favorite places to shop is iHerb.com; use code CJG192 if you are a new customer and spend more than $40 and you will get $10 off, plus can take advantage of their wonderful Specials and Trial Offers section.
+One of my favorite places to shop is iHerb.com; use code CJG192 if you are a new customer and spend more than $40 and you will get $10 off, plus can take advantage of their wonderful Specials and Trial Offers section and Loyalty Rewards program.
 Shipping is free on orders of $20 and up, and there’s no sales tax.
-Normally there’s an extra 5% off on orders over $60, BUT if you set up a new account by 3/31/14 there will be an extra 10% off (12% on orders of $80).
+Normally there’s an extra 5% off on orders over $60.

 Related Self-help Health post: